A Positive Mass Theorem for Static Causal Fermion Systems: Preliminaries

 We now recall the basic definitions of a causal fermion system and the causal action principle.
 The connection to causal variational principles will be made in the static setting in Section~\ref{secregular}.

-\begin{Def} (causal fermion system) {\em{ Given a separable complex Hilbert space~$\H$ with scalar product~$\la .|. \ra_\H$ and a parameter~$n \in \N$ (the {\em{``spin dimension''}}), we let~$\F \subset \Lin(\H)$ be the set of all self-adjoint operators on~$\H$ of finite rank, which (counting multiplicities) have at most~$n$ positive and at most~$n$ negative eigenvalues.
+\begin{Def} (causal fermion system) {\em{ Given a separable complex Hilbert space~$\H$ with scalar product~$\la .|. \ra_\H$ and a parameter~$n \in \N$ (the {\em{``spin dimension''}}), we let~$\F \subset \Lin(\H)$ be the set of all symmetric\footnote{Here by a symmetric operator~$A$ we mean that~$\la A u | v \ra_\H = \la u | A v \ra_\H$ for all~$u,v \in \H$.
+Representing the operator in an orthonormal basis, the resulting matrix is Hermitian.
+For bounded operators as considered here, the notions ``symmetric'' and ``self-adjoint'' coincide.} operators on~$\H$ of finite rank, which (counting multiplicities) have at most~$n$ positive and at most~$n$ negative eigenvalues.
 On~$\F$ we are given a positive measure~$\rho$ (defined on a $\sigma$-algebra of subsets of~$\F$), the so-called {\em{universal measure}}.
-We refer to~$(\H, \F, \rho)$ as a {\em{causal fermion system}}. }} \end{Def} A causal fermion system describes a space-time together with all structures and objects therein.
+We refer to~$(\H, \F, \rho)$ as a {\em{causal fermion system}}. }} \end{Def} A causal fermion system describes a spacetime together with all structures and objects therein.
 In order to single out the physically admissible causal fermion systems, one must formulate physical equations.
 To this end, we impose that the universal measure should be a minimizer of the causal action principle, which we now introduce.
 For any~$x, y \in \F$, the product~$x y$ is an operator of rank at most~$2n$.
-However, in general it is no longer a selfadjoint operator because~$(xy)^* = yx$, and this is different from~$xy$ unless~$x$ and~$y$ commute.
+However, in general it is no longer a symmetric operator because~$(xy)^* = yx$, and this is different from~$xy$ unless~$x$ and~$y$ commute.
 As a consequence, the eigenvalues of the operator~$xy$ are in general complex.
 We denote these eigenvalues counting algebraic multiplicities by~$\lambda^{xy}_1, \ldots, \lambda^{xy}_{2n} \in \C$ (more specifically, denoting the rank of~$xy$ by~$k \leq 2n$, we choose~$\lambda^{xy}_1, \ldots, \lambda^{xy}_{k}$ as all the non-zero eigenvalues and set~$\lambda^{xy}_{k+1}, \ldots, \lambda^{xy}_{2n}=0$).
 We introduce the Lagrangian and the causal action by

 The {\em{causal action principle}} is to minimize~$\Sact$ by varying the measure~$\rho$ under the following constraints:

 where~$C$ is a given parameter, $\tr$ denotes the trace of a linear operator on~$\H$, and the absolute value of~$xy$ is the so-called spectral weight,